rautonkar/doomgeneric/README.md

 From understanding the needs of gaming, it made sense to throw an RTOS to allow for modularity, and managing timing.
 ThreadX was the choice since it also comes with a bunch of other modules like FileX which would be helpful for reading the WAD files.

 Unfortunately, the FSP with RA8D1 doesn't allow for creating a USB Mass Storage Controller drive on the plenty big OSPI.
 So, I worked around it using FileX over USBX MSC Host.
 It's a hefty price to pay; but hey, it's a PoC.
 Other components I'd need would be to operate the GLCDC with MIPI DSI screen.
-Fortunately, there's are ready made [examples](https://github.com/renesas/ra-fsp-examples/tree/master/example_projects/ek_ra8d1) showing off most components, H/W & S/W, for the RA8D1.
+Fortunately, there's are [ready-to-use examples](https://github.com/renesas/ra-fsp-examples/tree/master/example_projects/ek_ra8d1) showing off most components, H/W & S/W, for the RA8D1.

 Initial PoC operation should be simple:
 1. User puts a WAD onto a USB drive from a PC